acanna2013/DiscordBots/README.md

 # DiscordBots
-Code for bots I've created on Discord.
+Code for bots I've created on Discord using Javascript.